jamalsoueidan/react-native-application/README.md

 - Applicant should build an application for messaging.
 - The server is not necessary.
 You can use mocked data.
 - The app should show the user list of messages.
-T
 - The message list should be divided by date headers.
 Each header should represent a single day following by the messages of that day.
 - The list should scroll (and begin) from the bottom to the up as many popular chat applications do.
 - If the user has scrolled to several older messages, the app should show a button with animation to scroll to the latest message.
 By pressing that button the app should scroll with animation to the latest message.